Endometriosis and Fibromyalgia for Men

 "Amazing words about relationships.
 I very much admire what you are doing!
 Overall, you’ve done an incredible job!"
 Natalie

 "Your post really touched me, thankfully I have an extremely supportive partner, he is just like you, helping me a lot to get over this.
 Please do rise awareness and thank you for doing this!"
 Victoria

 “The best gift you can ever give to a chronically ill partner is your unconditional love and support” – Lucjan

 You are her gift!

 Because no amount of pills, hormones, or procedures will make her life easier… you can!
-Relationships are difficult to maintain, and when you add a chronic illness into the mix, it becomes a little bit wobbly, especially as it creates a lot of financial strain on couples.
+Relationships are difficult to maintain, and when you add a chronic illness like fibromyalgia and endometriosis into the mix, it becomes a little bit wobbly, especially as it creates a lot of financial strain on couples.

 She may not be able to do it without you!
 The thing is, we all need each other.
 That’s why relationships are so difficult when one person has a chronic illness and the other doesn’t.